buape/kiaimc/README.md

 ## Installation

+> [!NOTE]
+> Note: This plugin is always compiled against the latest stable version of both DiscordSRV and Paper.
+If you need an older version, please let us know in [our support server](https://discord.gg/ZmzdX8pKUW).

 Installation of KiaiMC is simple.
 Drop the .jar file into your server's plugins folder, and restart the server.
 A config.yml file will be generated, and you can place an API token in there.

 You can get a token to use for your application by joining [our support server](https://discord.gg/ZmzdX8pKUW) and posting in the #kiai-support channel there.